The Hottest Medical Technologies in 2022

 7. Augmented Reality & Virtual Reality

 Augmented and virtual reality (AR and VR) have several applications in the medical world.
-Simulated and hybrid environments have found a natural fit in medical education, providing simulation training that enhances and works alongside traditional school.
-Immersive learning with AR and VR headsets can cater to several different learning styles at once by engaging the full range of senses: audio, visual, and kinesthetic.
+Simulated and hybrid environments have found a natural fit in medical education, providing simulation training that enhances and works alongside traditional schools.
+Immersive learning with AR and VR headsets can simultaneously cater to several different learning styles by engaging the full range of senses: audio, visual, and kinesthetic.

-Based on the low learning curve and relatively low cost of use, further developments should see the medical landscape further merge with augmented and virtual reality.
+Based on the low learning curve and relatively low use cost, further developments should see the medical landscape merge with augmented and virtual reality.

 8. Robotic Surgery

-Robotics has been making an impact on medical care since the 1980s, but as the technology behind it has improved, the applications have increased exponentially.
+Robotics has impacted medical care since the 1980s, but as the technology behind it has improved, the applications have increased exponentially.
 Nanobots in the bloodstream can diagnose and prevent disease.
 Exoskeletons can assist with physical therapy and counteract movement disabilities.
-But perhaps the most visible (and multi-armed) application for 2019 is robotic surgery.
+The most visible (and multi-armed) application for 2019 is robotic surgery.

 9. Quantum Computing

-We are still in the early stages of quantum computing, but this technology has already been used in combination with machine learning to quickly recognize medical tools and annotations during cataract surgery—the most commonly performed surgery in the world.
-While much of quantum computing’s potential is still to be actualized, past performance has already caused significant optimism for applications in medical imaging, genomics, and drug discovery.
+We are still in the early stages of quantum computing, but this technology has already been combined with machine learning to quickly recognize medical tools and annotations during cataract surgery—the most commonly performed surgery in the world.
+While much of quantum computing’s potential is still to be actualized, past performance has already caused significant optimism for medical imaging, genomics, and drug discovery applications.

 A revolutionary amount of computational power may soon make it viable to consider all possible outcomes of incredibly complex scenarios, such as drug interactions and comparisons, or more rapidly and cheaply sequencing human genomes.
-The deluge of data that comes with such discoveries can be quantumly computed to further other discoveries.
+The deluge of data from such discoveries can be quantum-computed to further other discoveries.
 Already, some tech giants like IBM offer quantum cloud computing as a means for people to familiarize themselves with the format and capabilities of such technology.

-That said, the real applications and heavy lifting will require substantial development and investment.
-There may not be significant concrete gains in quantum computing for 2019, but there will be lots of investment and boardroom discussions about it.
+The real applications and heavy lifting will require substantial development and investment.
+There may be insignificant concrete gains in quantum computing for 2019, but there will be lots of investment and boardroom discussions about it.

 10. The Internet of Things (IoT)